-After all the sightseeing, we enjoyed a leisurely late lunch at Municipium Restaurant, and suggest you also stop here.
+After all the sightseeing, we enjoyed a leisurely late lunch at Municipium Restaurant and suggested you stop here.

-For the evening you have a few choices of entertainment if you don’t facy a night in your hotel room getting ready for your big day tomorrow.
+For the evening, you have a few choices of entertainment if you don’t fancy a night in your hotel room getting ready for your big day tomorrow.

 We chose to attend the Charity Masquerade Ball.
-A number of dignitaries (this year included Croatia’s president, Kolinda Grabar-Kitarović) and accredited ambassadors in Croatia attend this each year.
+Several dignitaries (this year included Croatia‘s president, Kolinda Grabar-Kitarović) and accredited ambassadors in Croatia attend this each year.
 Everyone gets dressed up in fancy dress – and wow, some outfits were astounding.